hahaharry10/understanding-llvm-IR/2. Variables and Conditions/variable-and-conditions.md

     - Arguments are self explanatory, asks very similar to the ternary operator in C.
     - If the condition is `true`, the result is `<VALUE1>`, otherwise the result is `<VALUE2>`.

 Even though we have understood the `zext .. to` instruction, its involvement in the codes function appears irrelevant.
-I removed it and ran the code and the output was identical, therefore when explaining the implemetation of a ternary operator I will be ignoring it.
+I edited the code so that the line is removed and the output seemed identical.
+Therefore, the below explanation of the ternary operator I will be ignoring it.

 The ternary operator starts off by getting the value of `cond` which is pointed to by register (line 17).
 The value is then compared under equality to 0 (line 18).
 The `select` instruction is then used under the value in register 9 (which is the result of the comparison), with `true` outputting 0, and `false` outputting 1 (line 20).
 Finally the result is stored in `result` which is pointed to by register 7.